xavijuanola/XaviJuanola.github.io/_pages/about.md

 I received my Bachelor degree in **Physics** at [Universitat de Barcelona (UB)](https://www.ub.edu) in 2018.
 One year later I got my **Msc in Artificial Intelligence** from [Universitat Pompeu Fabra (UPF)](https://www.upf.edu/) in Barcelona.

 I have been 3 and a half years working in the industry as a Data Scientist, and coursing a **Msc in Astrophysics and Cosmology** as a hobby.
-Currently doing my **PhD on Sound Localization** at [Image Processing and Computer Vision Group (IPCV)](https://www.upf.edu/web/ipcv), under Prof. [Gloria Haro](https://www.upf.edu/web/gloria-haro)'s supervision.
+Currently doing my **PhD on Sound Localization** at [Intelligent Multimodal Vision Analysis (IMVA)](https://www.upf.edu/en/web/universitat/-/grup-de-recerca-en-processament-d-imatges-i-visio-per-computador), under Prof. [Gloria Haro](https://www.upf.edu/web/gloria-haro)'s supervision.

 I am interested in the artificial intelligence field, more specifically in Deep Learning and computer vision.